punyavashist/dotfiles/karabiner/readme.md

 2. mapping my right command to a combination for a single press so I can then use it as my [Alfred](https://www.alfredapp.com/) prompt
 3. changing my left shift key to act as another alfred prompt, in the times I am reading something and my right hand is not close to right command.
 4. remapping left command key to enter **vim mode**, in this mode I no longer need to hold s to move with hjkl as arrows
+5. remapping my ; to : has been amazing, I use semicolon as my prefix to everything and generally use semilon **a lot** more often than ;